What to plant in October: 14 plants to sow and grow this month

 If you have areas of deeper shade that need lightening, plant all-green Hellebore foetidus, or stinking hellebore, as they are happy in darker conditions and offer a valuable supply of early nectar for pollinators.

-Top tip: In autumn, remove old and tatty hellebore leaves to make room for new foliage growth and the buds when they start to emerge.
+Top tip: In fall, remove old and tatty hellebore leaves to make room for new foliage growth and the buds when they start to emerge.

 Hellebores are not the only perennials on the list of what to plant in October.
-The coldest months are not yet upon us, so any perennial planted in your garden borders now will still have time to stretch out its roots and settle in before it goes into winter hibernation.
+The coldest months are not yet upon us, so any perennial included in your garden border planting ideas now will still have time to stretch out its roots and settle in before it goes into winter hibernation.

-For this reason, October is the perfect time to look around your garden, see what gaps you have and decide what to fill them with.
+For this reason, October is the perfect time to look around your garden, see what gaps you have in your flower beds and decide what to fill them with.

 When planting a perennial, such as agapanthus, first of all stand its pot in water so the roots get a good drink and it's easier to slide out the rootball without slender feeder roots snagging on the sides of the container.